Yardize logo Yardize

 Frequently asked questions

-Which heritage sites are within walking distance of 6 Anne Street?
+Which heritage places are closest to 6 Anne Street?

-What is the climate like in George Town?
+How would you describe the climate in George Town?

-George Town enjoys a Mediterranean‑influenced oceanic climate with mild, relatively dry summers and cool, wetter winters.
-Average maximum temperatures range from about 21 °C in February to 13 °C in July, and the area receives roughly 672 mm of rain each year.
+The town has a Mediterranean‑influenced oceanic climate with mild, relatively dry summers and cool, wetter winters.
+Average maximum temperatures range from about 21 °C in February to 13 °C in July, while annual precipitation averages around 672 mm.